tomryder44/Grasp-and-Lift-EEG-Detection/results.md

 title: Results
 ---

+<span style="color:green"> This page contains the results for each algorithm tested.
+All three metrics - training time, number of features and the AUROC score are averaged across all subjects.
+As this is an ongoing project, this page will be updated as different techniques are tried. </span>

 ---
 ---

-Summary of what has been being tested:
+**Total number of different algorithms: 64**

+Tested so far:
 - Single 0.5-80 Hz bandpass filter vs filter bank approach
 - No ICA vs eyeblink artifact removal with ICA
 - Feature extraction window length - 0.25, 0.5, 1 and 2 seconds
 - No PCA vs PCA for dimensionality reduction
 - L1 vs L2 penalties in logistic regression

-**64 algorithms tested in total**

-Note that all three metrics - training time, number of features and the AUROC score are all averaged across all subjects.

 | ICA   | Filter      |   Window length | PCA   | Penalty   |   Train time |   No. feats |   AUROC |
 |-------|-------------|-----------------|-------|-----------|--------------|-------------|---------|